Master of Physician Assistant

 Measures of Success:

 In 2019 and 2020, 100% of students who addressed wellness were able to articulate effective and appropriate measures to assure their own wellness.
-In 2021, the advising form has been changed to mandate the conversation occurs and is documented at all advising encounters.
+In 2021, the advising form was changed to mandate the conversation occurs and is documented at all advising encounters.

 Note: The issue of provider wellness is an emerging topic in PA education as well as medical fields generally.
 In recognition of this important issue, Samuel Merritt University has added an Institutional Learning Outcome dedicated to provider wellness and prevention of burnout.
 Additionally, the ARC-PA is addressing this issue in the latest version of the accreditation standards for PA programs.
 At the PA program, we will continue to work to ensure this conversation is a regular feature of routine advising meetings.
 We will add prompts to student reviews and advisor feedback forms that facilitate the conversation.
 Additionally, we will work with the University and other sources to integrate wellness into our curriculum and student experience, including recommending that students, faculty and staff make regular use of resources available through SMU's BeWell SMU Hub.